 WASHING HAND DETECTOR

-Technology probes is a new type of probe that combine the social science goal of collecting information about the use and the users of the technology in a real-world setting, the engineering goal of field-testing the technology, and the design goal of inspiring users and designers to think of new kinds of technology to support their needs and desires.
-Washing hand detector is a project to investigate and learn the data-driven design research method, technology probe through practice.
-A washing hand detector was designed and installed in a public toilet, to study the probability of people washing their hands.
+Technology probes are a new type of probe that combines the social science goal of collecting information about the use and users of technology in a real-world setting, the engineering goal of field-testing the technology, and the design goal of inspiring users and designers to think of new kinds of technology to support their needs and desires.
+The washing hand detector project aims to investigate and learn the data-driven design research method known as technology probes through practice.
+A washing hand detector was designed and installed in a public toilet to study the probability of people washing their hands.

 CONTEXT